2024-learn/kubernetes-in-depth/README.md

   - `kubeadm` upgrade:
     - Upgrading the cluster involves two steps:
       1. Upgrading the master node:
-        - When the master node is being upgraded, the controlplane components like the kube-apiserver, scheduler and controller managers go down temporarily, but that does not necessarily take down the worker nodes so the applications are still available from the worker nodes, so users will not be impacted, but management functions are down.
+        - When the master node is being upgraded, the controlplane components like the kube-APIserver, scheduler and controller managers go down temporarily, but that does not necessarily take down the worker nodes so the applications are still available from the worker nodes, so users will not be impacted, but management functions are down.
 That is, the cluster cannot be accessed using kubectl or other kubernetes API, hence you cannot deploy new applications or delete/manage the existing ones at this time.
         - Since the controller managers are aslo down during the upgrade process, if a pod was to fail, a new one would not be automatically created.
         - Once the upgrade is completed and the cluster is back up, it should function normally.